Christmas and New Year

 How common is erectile dysfunction in men?

-Erectile dysfunction is particularly common in men over the age of 40, but it can occur in younger men also.
+Erectile dysfunction is particularly common in men over the age of 40 but younger men can experience it too.
 It’s thought that as many as 50% of men aged 40 to 70 will have experienced ED at some point in their lives.
 And as many as 70% of men over 70 will have it.
 In younger men, it’s thought that between 20% and 40% of men under the age of 40 experience the condition.

-Other factors that can cause erectile dysfunction include:
+Other factors besides smoking can cause erectile dysfunction, these include:

 • Medical conditions such as high blood pressure and diabetes